-Old Android devices can unfortunately not be completely removed from the Play Store archive, but it is a relatively simple task to hide them so they no longer appear on your device list.
-This makes it much easier to navigate your device list, especially if you're guilty of owning dozens of Android gadgets over the last five years.
-It works like this:
+Old Android devices can't be completely removed from the Play Store archive, but you can hide them so they no longer appear on your device list.
+This makes it much easier to navigate the list, especially if you've owned dozens of Android gadgets over the last few years.

-Open the Google Play Store in your web browser and click the small ''gear'' icon in the top right of the screen and click the sub menu called ''Settings''.
+1. Open the Google Play Store in your web browser and click the small gear icon in the top-right of the screen and click the sub-menu called Settings.

-And that's it, you're done!
-It's that simple to clean up and reorganize your device overview and you should be able to find the right smartphone or tablet much faster and easier than before.
+And that's it, you're done.
+It's that simple to clean up and reorganize your device overview so you can quickly and easily find the right smartphone or tablet in Google Play.

 - Google Play Store not working?
 Here's how to fix it